 I’m Good Enough, I’m Smart Enough, and Doggone It, People Like Me!, Al Franken

 I love Al Franken.
 This mock diary of a dysfunctional person who attempts to rally himself with smile-faced platitudes from self-help therapists is laugh-out-loud funny.
 Also, run don’t walk to get Franken’s hysterical Rush Limbaugh is a Big Fat Idiot.
-Franken is now U.S. Senator for Minnesota.
+Franken was U.S. Senator for Minnesota.

 Anne Frank: The Diary of a Young Girl, Anne Frank